Alfred Sisley: Works

-Sisley's student works are lost.
-His first landscape paintings are sombre, coloured with dark browns, greens, and pale blues.
+Sisley produced over 900 oil paintings, some 100 pastels and many other drawings.
+Sisley's student works at the École des Beaux-Arts under Gleyre are lost, (Note: Avenue near a Small Town (1864), previously attributed as an early work by Sisley, was discovered to be signed by Paul Vogler during a 2015-2016 restoration at Kunsthalle Bremen.) and his studio in Bougival was destroyed at the outbreak of the Franco-Prussian War.

+Sisley along with Monet, Renoir and Bazille would paint landscapes en plein air rather than in the studio in order to capture the transient effects of sunlight realistically.
+This approach, innovative at the time, resulted in paintings more colourful and more broadly painted than the public was accustomed to seeing.
+Consequently, Sisley and his friends initially had few opportunities to exhibit or sell their work.
+Their paintings were usually rejected by the jury of the most important art exhibition in France, the annual Salon.His first landscape paintings are sombre, coloured with dark browns, greens, and pale blues.
 They were often executed at Marly and Saint-Cloud.
 Little is known about Sisley's relationship with the paintings of J. M. W. Turner and John Constable, which he may have seen in London, but some have suggested that these artists may have influenced his development as an Impressionist painter, as may have Gustave Courbet and Jean-Baptiste-Camille Corot.

-He was inspired by the style and subject matter of previous modern painters Camille Pissarro and Edouard Manet.
+He was inspired by the style and subject matter of previous modern painters Camille Pissarro and Édouard Manet.
 Among the Impressionists, Sisley has been overshadowed by Monet, whose work his resembles in style and subject matter, although Sisley's effects are more subdued.
 Described by art historian Robert Rosenblum as having "almost a generic character, an impersonal textbook idea of a perfect Impressionist painting", his work strongly invokes atmosphere, and his skies are always impressive.
 He concentrated on landscape more consistently than any other Impressionist painter.